Jabuf/ia-office-api/README.md

 IA Office is an API that allow the generation of office files (docs, sheets, and slides) from a simple prompt.
 This versatile tool enables users to create a wide range of office documents effortlessly.

-**Disclaimer:** This project is currently in its early development phases and is subject to major changes, including potential removal or renaming of endpoints.
+**Disclaimer:** This project is still early in the development phase and is subject to major changes, including potential removal or renaming of endpoints.

 ## Features